 This section describes the options available to under Dataplane Reports » Administration » Configure.

 Building the History Index

 Before you can run any reports with Arsenale Dataplane, you must build Dataplane's history index.
 This is a one-time operation.

 Once the history index is built, Arsenale Dataplane updates the index in real-time to ensure that your reports are always using the most up-to-date data.

 Rebuilding the index can take a long time—up to a few hours on large systems, and sometimes even longer on enterprise-scale systems (particularly when using Microsoft SQL Server).
-While all indexing is done in the background and should not affect regular JIRA use, users will be unable to run Dataplane reports while the index is being built.
+While all indexing is done in the background and should not affect regular Jira use, users will be unable to run Dataplane reports while the index is being built.